Justice Ellison

-Justice Ellison is an American former college football running back who currently serves as the quality control coach of the Indiana Hoosiers.
+Justice Ellison is an American former college football running back who currently serves as the assistant running backs coach of the Indiana Hoosiers.

-Early life and high school
+Early life

 Ellison attended Flint Hill School in Oakton, Virginia.
 He was rated as a two-star recruit and committed to play college football for the Wake Forest Demon Deacons.

 College career

 Wake Forest

 As a freshman in 2020, Ellison ran for 113 yards on 30 attempts.
 In 2021, he rushed 107 times for 541 yards and seven touchdowns, while also totaling seven receptions for 37 yards and a touchdown.
 In 2022, Ellison rushed for 699 yards and six touchdowns on 170 carries, while also hauling in six receptions for 62 yards.
 In 2023, he rushed for 548 yards and a touchdown on 120 carries, while also hauling in ten receptions for 61 yards, earning third-team all-Atlantic Coast Conference (ACC) honors.
 After the season, Ellison entered his name into the NCAA transfer portal.